paymentwall/paymentwall-python/README.md

 widget = Widget(
-    'user4522',   # id of the end-user who's making the payment 'p1_1',       # widget code, e.g. p1; can be picked inside of your merchant account [product],    # product details for Flexible Widget Call.
+    'user4522',   # id of the end-user who's making the payment 'fp',       # widget code, e.g. fp; can be picked inside of your merchant account [product],    # product details for Flexible Widget Call.
 To let users select the product on Paymentwall's end, leave this array empty
     {'email': 'user@hostname.com'}    # additional parameters
 )